priyank1993pp/Fortinet-Coding-Challenge/README.md

 ## Coding Challenge 2
 ### Factory Pattern :-
  > Factory Pattern is a Creational Design Pattern.
-It is used to hide the logic of an Object creational.
+It is used to hide the logic of an Object creation.
 It is used when we have multiple Subclass and we have to return one specific class as per client requirement.
    I explain you with the example how to return one prticular subclass.
 (For Example: I take one pizza interface and in which there are methods like prpere(), bake(), cut(), box().
 I create three pizza subclass like ChessPizza.java, VegiePizza.java, PepperoniPizza.java.
 They all implements pizza interface.
 Now I developed a PizzaShop.java class which is a Factory Pattern class for whole pizza shop application.
 In this class I implement a logic to return one pizza as per customer choise like Chess or Vegie or Pepperoni.
    OrderPizza.java is main class.
 This class getting a choice from user and prepare pizza for customer.)